oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

 - Create the PROMETHEUS_EXPORTER schema (or reuse from [companion workshop](https://placeholder-url/prometheus-livelab))
 - Grant alert log, audit trail, scheduler, and network ACL privileges
-- Create the audit trail wrapper view (required for ADB-D)
+- Create the audit trail wrapper view (required for Autonomous AI Database)
 - Deploy the DBMS_LOKI package with default log sources

 ### Prerequisites

-- ADMIN access to your ADB-D instance (via SQLcl or SQL Worksheet)
+- ADMIN access to your Autonomous AI Database instance (via SQLcl or SQL Worksheet)
 - The Loki compute instance IP address from Lab 1

 ## Task 1: Create the Exporter Schema

-> **Already completed the Prometheus workshop?** If the `PROMETHEUS_EXPORTER` schema already exists, skip to Task 2.
+ **Already completed the Prometheus workshop?** If the `PROMETHEUS_EXPORTER` schema already exists, skip to Task 2.

-1. Connect to your ADB-D instance as **ADMIN** using SQL Worksheet or SQLcl.
+1. Connect to your Autonomous AI Database instance as **ADMIN** using SQL Worksheet or SQLcl.

 2. Create the schema: